xrrhythmsuk/xruk-player/assets/tunes/sambasso.md

-**About**

 One of the tunes we learned at the first 2022 samba camp.
-That reggaeton beat is infectious.
+That reggaeton beat is infectious!

 **Sign:** V with 4 fingers (Vulcan salute) on both hands, sliding the gaps into each other